Mikejo5000/vsts-docs-pr/docs/work/backlogs/manage-bugs.md

 Add and review comments made about the work being performed by going to the discussion section.

-> [!TIP]
-> Use the [Discussion section](../work-items/work-item-form-controls.md#discussion) to add and review comments made about the work being performed to resolve the bug.
-This feature is only available from the new web form.

 ## Capture bugs using test tools